-Here at RoadRunner, we know the whole recycling process can be very confusing.
+Here at RoadRunner, we know the recycling process can be very confusing.
 That’s why we wanted to simplify it for you and answer some of the more common questions surrounding recycling.

 Commonly asked questions